GoogleCloudPlatform/community/tutorials/jmeter-bigtable-perf-testing/index.md

 ![alt_text](images/image4.png "image_tooltip")

-The** <span style="text-decoration:underline;">CSV Read configuration</span> **reads data from a CSV file that is being used in all four thread groups.
+The CSV Read configuration reads data from a CSV file that is being used in all four thread groups.
 CSV Data Set Config is used to read and split lines from a file into variables.
-It's more user-friendly than __CSVRead() and __StringFromFile().
+It's more user-friendly than `__CSVRead()` and `__StringFromFile()`.
 It's great for dealing with a lot of variables, and it's also great for testing with "random" and unique values.

 <p id="gdcalert5" ><span style="color: red; font-weight: bold">>>>>>  gd2md-html alert: inline image link here (to images/image5.png).
 Store image on your image server and adjust path/filename/extension if necessary. </span><br>(<a href="#">Back to top</a>)(<a href="#gdcalert6">Next alert</a>)<br><span style="color: red; font-weight: bold">>>>>> </span></p>